Custom Content Support

 KML (Keyhole Markup Language) is a common file type used for displaying geographic information.
-If you want to create your own custom shape files, rather than using pre-built files found online, you will need to build them yourself.
-There are many programs that allow you to build and export custom map shapes as KML files, one of the simplest being Google’s “My Maps” program.
+If you want to create your own custom map layers, rather than using pre-built files found online, you will need to build them yourself.
+There are many programs that allow you to build and export custom map layers as KML files, one of the simplest being Google’s “My Maps” program.
 After creating a new map, follow the instructions here to download the map as a KML file.

 Supported Data Types